Kotlin/kotlinx.coroutines/core/kotlinx-coroutines-test/README.md

 **Do not** depend on this project in your main sources, all utilities are intended and designed to be used only from tests.

-Once you have it in runtime, [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism will overwrite [Dispatchers.Main] with testable implementation.
+Once you have this dependency in the runtime, [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism will overwrite [Dispatchers.Main] with a testable implementation.

-You can override this implementation using [setMain][Dispatchers.setMain] method with any [CoroutineDispatcher] implementation, e.g.:
+You can override the `Main` implementation using [setMain][setMain] method with any [CoroutineDispatcher] implementation, e.g.:

 ```kotlin